An occasional blog to follow current events as related to Smallism and smallism inspired businesses and policies being implemented around the world.

 In fact, it's the overheads that make up the bulk of the savings associated but (again in return for votes) government employees are paid (one for one) more than their private sector counterpart, who is actually paying the wages of the state employee through taxes.

 If we look at Greece (topically) the government makes up 56% of all employees.
 This is clearly unsustainable to have 44% of the population, a quarter of whom are unemployed, to be supporting this massive (left wing) government.

 So clearly government need to sell off their assets and this can start at a local government level selling resources such as parks and swimming pools to local consortiums, in Smallism parlance a 'ward'.
 (2.2 The Smallism Ward).

 Wards can then decide if they have an asset valuable enough to charge for.
 If they decide not to charge then it makes no difference between they are already paying for free access through their local charges (In the UK council tax is the local tax that pays for public utilities).

 So instead of the local council charging everyone in a district for the usage of dozens of parks that a very few use, the ward would attract more localism interest in one park where the people are more likely to be users.
 Because they now only pay for one park (that they use) and not for every other park in the council area their costs for parks reduces.

 There is always the possibility that a ward would want to charge for access to their park and there is nothing but supply and demand that would affect this.

-The most important thing from a Smallism point of view is that the local utilties are not sold to corporate interests.
+The most important thing from a Smallism point of view is that the local utilities are not sold to corporate interests.
 A corporate might decide to buy up all the parks in a county district and charge for all of them.
-This entirely goes against the the principle of Smallism and must not be allowed.
-The whole point is that local assets become assets for the local public, and that the local public ownership make the decisions on how the utility is funded.
+This entirely goes against the principle of Smallism and must not be allowed.
+The whole point is that local assets become assets for the local public and that the local public ownership makes the decisions on how the utility is funded.